DevYemi/mainstack-job-task/README.md

 ## global-components dir

 Main key idea about this folder is **Reuseability**, folder contains chunks of components that are used all over the project route pages.
-In essence when you have a particular page section (React component) or Component that is displayed or used in more than 1 page and Component e.g Home Page and about Page then such a component needs to be extracted into this folder.
+In essence when you have a particular page section (React component) that is displayed or used in more than 1 page e.g Home Page and about Page then such a component needs to be extracted into this folder.

 > E.g A Custom `InputBox` that's used in all forms through out the project should be placed in the `global-components`.
 Or a React `Testimonial.tsx` section that's used in the _HomePage_ route and _AboutUsPage_ route should be placed in the `global-components` .